Accounting for E-commerce Businesses

 Method COGS (in rising-cost environment) Closing Inventory Value Gross Profit Impact Best For

-FIFO Lower (older, cheaper stock sold first) Higher (recent, higher cost stock remains) Higher gross profit Most e-commerce; favoured by IFRS
+FIFO Lower (older, cheaper stock sold first) Higher (recent, higher cost stock remains) Higher gross profit Most e-commerce; favoured by IFRS; simpler to explain

-Weighted Average Higher (blended cost sold each time) Lower (blended cost remains) Lower gross profit High-volume businesses with homogeneous SKUs
+Weighted Average Higher (blended cost sold each time) Lower (blended cost remains) Lower gross profit High-volume businesses with homogeneous SKUs; volatile pricing

 Section 4 — Payment Processor Reconciliation